lvalderr/-IntroToProg-Python-Mod07/index.md

 while True:
     try:

-# Step 5 Calling the function to display menu of options
+        # Display menu of options to the user
         IO.print_menu_of_Options()
         strChoice = IO.input_menu_choice()